heraldgo/herald/README.md

 ## Example

 Here is a simple example which shows how to write a herald program.
-It shows how to write trigger, executor and selector.
-Also how to setup the herald workflow.
+It includes how to write trigger, executor and selector, also how to setup the herald workflow.

 ```go